 What Are Dental Implants?

-Dental Implants are among the most advanced types of technology in tooth replacement dentistry.
-Their structure is composed of a small screw made of titanium which mimics the root portion of the tooth, providing full dental function just like your real teeth.
+Dental Implants are among the most advanced kinds of technology in tooth replacement dentistry.
+Their structure is composed of a small screw made of titanium which mimics the root portion of the tooth, providing full dental function in the same manner as your real teeth.
 With them, you are able to eat, chew, and drink just the same as you were able to with your real teeth.

 Dental Implant History